How To Apply

 Complete the Online Application

 - You may apply to become a Bachelor’s/Accelerated Master’s student when you have earned between 60 - 100 credit hours.
 Be sure to review the deadlines and requirements for your program, keeping in mind that some programs have specific requirements for their applicants.

-**Please note that you MUST have at least 75 credits in order for your application to be processed and forwarded to the faculty for review.
-Some programs have additional requirements, such as specific GPA requirements, or require additional documentation, such as Letters of Recommendation or Writing Samples.
+**Please note that you MUST have at least 60 credits in order for your application to be processed and forwarded for review.
+Some programs have unique application requirements.
 Please refer to your application portal for a complete list of your personalized requirements, based on your program of interest.**

 Your patience is appreciated while we process and review your application.
 You can check your status at any time in your application portal.
 If any items are missing or incomplete, you will see this reflected here.

-When your application is complete, meaning all supplemental materials are received, please allow us 2-4 weeks to review and make a decision.
+When your application is complete, and all supplemental materials are received, please allow us 2-4 weeks for an application decision to be rendered.
 Once a decision is made, you will be able to review it in your application portal.

-If admitted, you will be able to enroll in the approved coursework after completion of 90 undergraduate credits via Patriot Web.
-Once you complete 90 credits, your student status will be listed as “Senior Plus”.
+If admitted, you will be able to enroll in the approved coursework after completion of 75 undergraduate credits via Patriot Web.
+Once you complete 75 credits, your student status will be listed as “Junior Plus”.
 See table of approved coursework below.

-Please note that approval of specific courses on the application does not guarantee that a specific course section will be open or offered at the time of registration.
+Please note that approval of specific courses does not guarantee that a specific course section will be open or offered at the time of registration.
 For advising guidance, you can contact a graduate academic advisor based on your program.
 The list of advisors can be found here.

-In order to transition from a Senior-Plus Accelerated Master’s student to a Master’s student, you must complete and submit the Bachelors/Accelerated Master's Transition Form at the same time you file your Intent to Graduate from your Bachelor’s degree.
+In order to transition to a matriculated Master’s student, you must complete and submit the Bachelors/Accelerated Master's Transition Form at the same time you file your Intent to Graduate from your Bachelor’s degree.